telerik/blazor-docs/components/multiselect/overview.md

         Countries.Add("Serbia");
         Countries.Add("Slovenia");

-        // you can also pre-select items here based on data you fetch, not just on a button click
+        // you can also preselect items here based on data you fetch, not just on a button click

         base.OnInitialized();
     }